robconery/blog/_posts/2013-11-20-minty-the-first-steps.md

 Sometimes I start spiking because you start to see various ways of doing things that might not be apparent later on.

-For instance - I could write an Article "class" (which isn't really a class because Javascript doesn't have this notion but it's close enough) and see what jogs my brain:
+For instance - I could write an Article "class" (which isn't really a class because JavaScript doesn't have this notion but it's close enough) and see what jogs my brain:

 ```javascript
 var Article = function(args){